 If you’ve heard of emotional eating, you’re familiar with the idea that when you’re stressed, you’re more likely to reach for unhealthy foods and eat more often than you need.
 By reducing your stress level, you’re more easily able to make smarter, healthier food choices.

 Know your schedule so you can meal plan and prep sugar-free meals and snacks ahead of time.
 Plan your breakfasts ahead of time, bring your lunch to work, and look at the menu ahead of time if you’re eating out.
 All of these things can help you avoid sugary, unhealthy foods.

 This tip has more to do with your blood sugar levels than sugar in your diet.
 But removing sugar from your diet is one way to reduce inflammation.
 Other problem foods are gluten and dairy.
 People often don’t realize that they are sensitive to these foods until they’ve been removed.
 So, for best results during your sugar detox, limit or eliminate dairy and gluten from your diet, too.

 Include strength training in your exercise routine

 Strength training helps your blood sugar stay at a healthy, steady level.
 Using your muscles requires more glucose, which lowers the levels of glucose in your bloodstream and helps prevent sugar withdrawal symptoms.
 With lower blood sugar levels, you won’t have a sugar crash and won’t crave sugar later.
 On a slightly separate note: exercise releases endorphins, which make you feel good.
 When you feel good, you’re less inclined to eat emotionally.

 Eat healthy fat

 Despite the belief that fat makes you fat, sugar and flour are the real culprits.
-Healthy fat is polyunsaturated and found in foods like nuts, seeds, avocado, olive oil, pasture-raised meat and eggs, and wild-caught fish.
+Healthy fat is polyunsaturated or monounsaturated.
+These fats are found in foods like nuts, seeds, avocado, olive oil, pasture-raised meat and eggs, and wild-caught fish.

 Eat healthy carbohydrates